alistairsmith464/tripleBarrier/README.md

 ### 2.1 Data upload and labelling

 When a user uploads financial data to the system, the file is ingested and parsed into a structured format.
-Each row is represented internally as a `PreprocessedRow` object, capable of holding a rich set of features.
+Each row is represented internally as a `PreprocessedRow` object, capable of holding a set of features.
 This flexibility allows future extension to datasets with additional indicators such as volume, technical signals, or macroeconomic variables.
-In this report, however, we use only the timestamp and price columns.
+In this report, however, we focus on the timestamp and price columns.
 This simplification keeps the focus on exploring the labeling methodology itself, without the confounding effects of additional features.

-After the dataset is loaded, the system presents an interactive configuration dialog where users can adjust the parameters of the barrier labeling process.
+After the dataset is loaded, the system presents an configuration dialog where users can adjust the parameters of the barrier labeling process.
 These parameters are defined in the `BarrierConfig` structure and control how events are detected and labeled:

 - **profit_multiple** – Sets the threshold for profit-taking.
 Determines how much the price must rise (relative to volatility) before a profit barrier is triggered.
 - **stop_multiple** – Sets the threshold for stop-loss.
 Determines how much the price must fall (relative to volatility) before a stop barrier is triggered.